NFTT-studio/NFTMart-Node/README.md

 Use this cmd, we can create a category named `Art`.
 > Notice: In terminal , we need use `\"` to escape `"`, in order the data will be parsed to Json in the fontend project.

+## explanation of nouns

+Maybe we have some confuse about `Category` `Class` `Collections`, here is the explanation.
+### Category

+Category is manage by sudo account in our App, in order to split NFT market.
+If user wants to listing his NFT to the market ,he must select a category befor listing.
+And other user can find the nft in specified category.
+### Class / Collections

+### Permission rule

 ## Getting Started